How to Use Google Analytics to Track Performance on Social Media

 What’s Google Analytics 4?

-Google Analytics 4 will release on July 1, 2023 — a new version of the current Google Analytics many digital marketers know and love.
+Google Analytics 4 was implemented on July 1, 2023 — a new version of the current Google Analytics many digital marketers know and love.

 So, what’s different about Google Analytics 4?: